Sarah Gugluizza, LCSW-R

 John works from a trauma-informed stance, utilizing motivational interviewing, mindfulness, play, and CBT/DBT informed therapies.
 With extensive experience, and a unique understanding of substance misuse, he can offer patients diverse paths to recovery, anywhere from abstinence to harm reduction.

 By working together and drawing on his patient's strengths, John easily creates a therapeutic partnership with his clients.
 Personalized treatment is built upon your innate resiliency, enabling you to develop new ways of thinking to profoundly impact your sense of competence and self-worth.

 Through collaboration, we will form and work towards attainable goals to help you ease any suffering and reach your full potential.
 John is aware of how difficult it can be to ask for help, especially when wrestling with powerful feelings and complex issues.
 He is happy to support you in your time of need.

-Dominique, our Intake Coordinator, is typically the first person you speak with when you first contact us.
+Kelsey will usually be the first person you will speak with, as RLC's Intake Coordinator, when you contact us by phone and email when getting started.
 She can answer any questions you might have, talk with you about your presenting concerns, understand how we can best help you, and match you with one of our therapists that will fit you best.